heroku/kafka-packaging-scripts/README.md

 officially released prior to our own packaging and deployment of said version (unless, for instance, we want to build and deploy a version of Kafka based on our fork).
-But apart from this difference Kafka is handled just like the CP projects described above:  you must decide which Kafka version you'd like to use (expressed as a Kafka version number such as `0.8.2.1`) as the base for a CP release, and then configure [settings.sh](settings.sh) in this project accordingly.
+But apart from this difference Kafka is handled just like the CP projects described above:  you must decide which Kafka version you'd like to use (expressed as a Kafka version number such as `0.8.2.1` and a Kafka branch) as the base for a CP release, and then configure [settings.sh](settings.sh) in this project accordingly.
 Of course it is important that you pick a Kafka version that is actually compatible with the versions of the CP projects that you include in the CP release.

 At this point individual releases of all the CP components including Kafka are available.
 Now we can continue with packaging and deploying these components.